agateau/yokadi/doc/hacking.markdown

   the last commit *before* your changes as "db-vx".
   This way one can checkout the latest version of Yokadi before your changes, create a database version x and test your update script.
+  The correct way to create the tag is:

+        # Note the -a!
+        git tag -a db-vx
+        git push --tags

 <!-- vim: set ts=4 sw=4 et: -->